-- 300 Teams to participate in the Innovation Challenge.
+- 300 Teams to participate in the Robo Soccer Challenge.

 - All participants will get a certification of Participation from “All India Council For Robotics & Automation (AICRA)” and the Ministry of Electronics & Information Technology, Govt of India.